KarlMathuthu/ChatMate-Messenger/README.md

 - **Call History**: Keep track of your call history and never lose an important conversation.

+## Note: Testing 🧪

+If you'd like to test the app, please use the following credentials.
+Creating dummy accounts is discouraged, as they will be promptly removed during testing.
+We appreciate your cooperation.

+**Account 1:**
+- Email: tony@gmail.com
+- Password: 123456M

+**Account 2:**
+- Email: boyd@gmail.com
+- Password: 123456M

+Feel free to use these accounts for testing and familiarizing yourself with the app's features.
+Your feedback is invaluable as we continue to improve ChatMate - Messenger.
+Thank you for your understanding and assistance.

 ## Credits 🙌

 We would like to extend our gratitude to [Prabhanu Gunaweera](https://github.com/prahack) for his outstanding Chat Bubble library that has added a delightful touch to my app.